lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 The custom error class here allows us to differentiate between error types throughout our program and attach extra data to the errors being thrown, which in turn let's us provide more detailed error messages back to the client and to the console log output, increasing the effectiveness and efficiency of debugging.

-Custom error classes can be even more complicated, like the one below, again, allowing us to capture more nuanced information about the nature of the error and share better error messages to the client and output better error messags to console log output on the server:
+Custom error classes can be even more complicated, like the one below, again, allowing us to capture more nuanced information about the nature of the error and share better error messages to the client and output better error messages to console log output on the server:

 ```ts
 type ErrorName =